jvr0x/solana-token-lottery/README.md

 - **NFT Lottery Tickets**: Each lottery ticket is a unique NFT from a verified collection
 - **Verifiable Randomness**: Winner selection uses Switchboard's on-demand randomness for provably fair results
 - **Time-bound Lotteries**: Configure start and end times for lottery periods
+- **Automated Prize Distribution**: Winners can claim the prize pot by proving ownership of the winning ticket NFT
 - **Metaplex Integration**: Full NFT metadata support with collection verification

 ## Features